spiritedwolf/fareedfauzi.github.io/prepost/Offensive malicious office docs.md

 In this post, we will learn various of techniques how to make a maldocs that can execute code (in our case, we will just run the calc.exe).

+But first, let we talk about office file format.

 # DDE attack

 # Word Macro